New York City Motorcycle Accident Attorney

 - Dangerously reckless behavior

 The amount of punitive damages a court will award typically depends on the defendant’s financial status.
-A wealthy defendant will stand to lose far more in punitive damages than a defendant with limited financial assets.
+A wealthy defendant will stand to lose far more in punitive damages that a defendant with limited financial assets.

 If you plan to pursue legal action after a motorcycle accident, there are steps you can take to minimize your losses.
 Keep the following tips in mind after any motorcycle accident in New York City.